What is a CDDO? As a result of the DD Reform Act, each county in the state of Kansas has been designated to a

 - Determining eligibility for developmental disability services

-- Completing the Basic Assessment and Information System (BASIS) assessments to determine support needs and funding eligibility
+- Completing Functional Assessments (the Basic Assessment and Information System/BASIS) to determine funding eligibility

 - Assisting people in identifying and accessing supports and services